 2. No grains or starches.
 Speaking of things your body doesn’t need, I eliminated grains and starches too.
 No wheat, no rice, no potatoes.
 I found many claims that these types of foods could have adverse effects on blood sugar, insulin, and fat storage and even that they left you craving more, so I pulled the plug.
 This was a big change for me!
 So much of my diet used to consist of bread and stuff to put on bread.
 I thought it was fine as I was mostly eating sprouted whole grains.
 Eliminating bread and its cousins, though, seems to have had a huge effect on my body composition.

 Elana’s Pantry became a great resource for me, although I cut out the sugar in her recipes.
-Check out my recipes for banana bread, carrot cake, and peanut butter chocolate chip cupcakes – all delicious and all pretty good for you!
-Again, I don’t know whether to attribute the fat loss to the elimination of grains and starches per se or whether it was more a result of the fact that I was eating more foods that I had baked myself with good ingredients rather than prepared foods but the outcome is the same regardless.
+Again, I don’t know whether to attribute the fat loss to the elimination of grains and starches per se or whether it was more a result of the fact that I was eating more foods that I had baked myself with good ingredients rather than prepared foods, but the outcome is the same regardless.

 3. Only local, sustainably procured fish and meat.
 This is for both nutritional and environmental reasons.
 I won’t eat fish if I don’t know where it came from (nearby) and how it was caught (or more likely farmed and treated with lots of chemicals) and I won’t eat meat if I don’t know where it came from (nearby), what/how it ate (its natural habitat/foods), and whether or not it was pumped full of antibiotics and hormones.